 Zoho lacks native integration with payroll software used in the U.S. Also lacking is integration with benefits providers such as life insurance companies and healthcare.

-This is somewhat negated by the fact that you can set up your own integrations via Zapier, but this requires extra effort and time from the already-busy people of small businesses, so it’s not ideal.
+This is somewhat negated because you can set up your integrations via Zapier, but this requires extra effort and time from the already busy people of small businesses, so it’s not ideal.

-Zoho People offer 5 pricing packages on their website:
+Zoho People offer five pricing packages on their website:

-Essential HR – costs $0.83/employee/mo.
-Gives you basic HRIS with self-service login for employees plus leave management.
+- Essential HR – costs $0.83/employee/mo.
+It gives you basic HRIS with self-service login for employees plus leave management.

 A 15-day free trial is available – no credit card required.